The Board of Directors consists of nine members of the Swimming Victoria community and seek to represent the views of our stakeholders.

-Rod is an appointed Director of Swimming Victoria
+Ella is an elected Director of Swimming Victoria

 David is a father of two who have been actively involved in swimming since an early age.
 David's son is a National Champion at 16 and has ambitions to be involved in the sport for the long term future.
 Throughout the journey so far, David has realised how important parent involvement is to swimming as a sport at all levels, and also the vital role of Swimming Victoria.

 David has been working in the Transport Industry for the last 30 years.
 He has a vast knowledge and skill base in all aspects of the industry and business in general.
 Throughout his career he has had experience in various areas with strong financial and people organisational focus the key ingredients.

 David has also been a member of various industry groups and Government advisory organisations.
 David brings to the Board a business edge coupled with a love for the sport and a personal insight through his son.
 He will serve his role with energy, enthusiasm and integrity.

 David is an elected Director of Swimming Victoria

 Heather became involved with swimming through her family.
 Her children learnt to swim at Surrey Park.
 In 1994 when her daughter progressed into the Club, there was a need for parent volunteers and she became one.